riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## Distinguishing UDT1 from UDT1.1

-the number assignment game in Wei Dai's UDT1.1 post.
+the number assignment game in Wei Dai’s UDT1.1 post.

 ## Distinguishing TDT from UDT1